DanielSteele1/Spotify-Statistics-Dashboard/README.md

 - Top 5 most listened Songs this month.
 - Top 5 most listened Albums this month.
 - Top 5 genres this month.
-- More ideas to come during development.
---

-## ✔️ Completed Features

-- No completed Features yet aside from basic UI mockup and API route testing.

 ## 🛠 Technologies Used (so far)